 Any domain management application should perform record format validation before submitting a transaction.
 However, there is no guarantee that all management applications will do it correctly.
 For this reason, records should be validated when the domain is resolved too.

 See Records Reference for more information for the validator of each record.

 Domain resolution configuration at a low level requires 3 configuration parameters:

 Ethereum JSON RPC provider

 Ethereum JSON RPC provider is an API implementing the Ethereum JSON RPC standard.
 Usually, it is given in a form of an HTTP API endpoint.
 However, other forms may exist if the Ethereum node is launched locally.
 Unstoppable Domains recommends the Cloudflare Ethereum Gateway, an Ethereum node service provider.

 Ethereum CHAIN ID is an ID of the Ethereum network a node is connected to.
 Each RPC provider can only be connected to one network.
 There is only one production network with CHAIN ID equal to

 1 and called

 mainnet.
-Other networks are only used for testing purposes of different kinds.
+Other networks are only used for testing purposes.
 See EIP-155 for more information.
 CHAIN ID of an Ethereum node can be determined by calling the net version method on JSON RPC which should be used as a default when only JSON RPC provider is given.